perlboy/engineering/source/updates/20190603_sprint6_started.rst

   5) Prepare and Execute Engineering Workshop #2 scheduled for 13 June 2019
   6) Provide report generation of PRD's for Human Review

+**Updated Documentation**

+There has been a significant amount of time and effort has been spent on producing documentation for the artefacts we have been creating.
+While this is a continuous process you will now found *Quick Start* and function documentation for all artefacts.

+We have also put together a clickable map of the artefacts here: :ref:`cds-artefact-overview`.

 **Feedback Open**